Torrent, Valencia: The Medieval Tower

 The Medieval Tower was built by the Moors and was part of an ancient castle.
 It was double-walled and had some underground passages.

 The tower, which lies in a square, has a truncated pyramid shape and is 30 metres high, with 5 floors and a terrace where The Cross of the St. John of Jerusalem order and a Valencian "rat penat" can be seen at the four upper corners.

 Access to the tower is through an exterior staircase connecting to a door at the first floor.

 Around 1613 porticoes were built around to house a market around the tower.
 In 1847 it became the property of Torrent.

 The tower has often been used as a prison throughout its history, and the porches have hosted the Courts in its upper floors since 1908 (when new ones were built).
 The porticoes were demolished in 1970.
 After its restoration, the Tower houses two exhibition halls.

-Sant Lluís Bertrán's Hermitage
+Sant Lluís Bertran's Hermitage

-The shrine dedicated to Saint Lluís Bertrán is a traditional and beloved church by all people in Torrent, since Sant Blai among other festivities are held in the hermitage.
+The shrine dedicated to Saint Lluís Bertran is a traditional and renowned church in Torrent, as festivities of Sant Blai among others are held in the hermitage.
 In 1634 the City Council agreed to build the chapel dedicated to Saint Lluís Bertran.
-After many changes and reconstructions it was used for military purposes during the Spanish civil war and was finally restored after that conflict.
+Following many changes and reconstructions the church was used for military purposes during the Spanish Civil War and was finally restored after that conflict.

 Internally, it consists of a nave and two sides.
 The neoclassical facade is divided into three parts.
-The door has an arc with archivolt, St. Louis' image and a large rosette appear over the door.
+The door has an archivolt, with St. Lluis' image and a large rosette appearing over the door.
 The bell tower has a hexagonal base and was finished in 1829.
 It has four bells and a clock with three spheres, installed there in 1950.